ccai1/fatality-patrol/README.md

 ## recursive abstraction

 When asked to navigate a path, the recursive abstraction can navigate a path from its last turn.
 If there is a dead end, call on the recursive abstraction again.

+## algorithm psuedocode -1

+start at designated startpoint iterate through maze end at designated endpoint

+## algorithm psuedocode 0

+start at designated startpoint for all paths
+    randomly choose a direction for an adjacent cell if adjacent cell has not yet been visited embark on the adjacent cell
+    else
+      choose another direction
+    but if all adjacent cells has been visited backtrack to the last cell that has an unvisited adjacent cell end when no cells have an unvisited adjacent cell